The Dunlap Brand

 Sears brand carbon steel wrenches were the continuation of the earlier Dunlap brand wrenches.
 The style remained the same, with rounded depressed panels and forged-in markings, and the wrenches continued to be offered in open-end, box-end, and combination designs.

 These wrenches were only sold in sets and as a result the individual wrenches were never marked with a model number.
-Up until 1976 the sets came with a metal clip for storage, but in 1977 and later were supplied in plastic pouches.
+In 1964 the available sets were:

 Sometime in the late 1970s or early 1980s the "carbon steel" wrenches were upgraded to alloy steel, at least for the Japanese production.
 Since there was no notice of the change in the catalogs, we're calling it a stealth upgrade.